 Navigating relational issues can be a challenging task.
 Family dynamics are incredibly complex, as unique personalities come together, each bringing their own perspectives, circumstances, and problems.
-Occasionally, outside help is needed to unite these personalities and give clarity to situations – and that’s where a Marriage and Family Therapist (MFT) comes into the picture.
+Occasionally, the outside help of a family counselor is needed to unite these personalities and give clarity to situations—and that’s where a Marriage and Family Therapist (MFT) comes into the picture.

-An MFT is a licensed mental health professional that generally receives training in both psychotherapy and family systems.
-They serve as a guide for families and married couples, helping them reconcile differences, overcome difficult situations, or deal with mental or emotional issues.
+An MFT therapist is a licensed mental health professional that generally receives training in both psychotherapy and family systems.
+Marriage and family therapist’s work with families and married couples, helping them reconcile differences, overcome difficult situations or deal with mental or emotional issues.
 Yet the day-to-day activities of an MFT can hardly be boiled down to such a short overview.
-Let’s take a more in-depth look at the functions of an MFT, and see the top 4 ways they impact lives and family units.
+Let’s take a more in-depth look at the functions of an MFT, and see the top 4 ways they impact lives and family units on a daily basis.

 Diagnosing Psychological Disorders

 If one family member is experiencing psychological distress, all the members within the family are affected.
 Depression, anxiety, and other psychological problems can slowly chip away at an individual’s emotional health while causing rifts in familial relationships.
 An MFT is trained to recognize, diagnose, and address psychological disorders so that healing can begin both within the individual and in the family as a whole.

 When families face difficult situations like divorce, job loss, illness, or death of a loved one, the MFT is there to help them cope and navigate through the struggle.
 These life changes can place a great deal of pressure on individuals and relationships, and it’s the MFT’s role to counsel and support families as they confront these trying times.